greenkeeper-keeper/reference-instance/README.md

 #### Versioning strategy

 Docker tags use the same versioning strategy as is outlined above for git tags.
-Each git tage results in a tagged image.
+Each git tag results in a tagged image.

 ### Heroku